mui/material-ui/docs/src/pages/customization/overrides.md

 {{demo='pages/customization/OverridesClassNames.js'}}

+When the `className` property isn't enough, you can take advantage of the `classes` property to customize all the CSS inject by Material-UI for the given component.
+For instance:

+{{demo='pages/customization/OverridesClasses.js'}}
+`

 ### Overriding with inline-style

 The second way to override the style of the components is to use the **inline-style** approach.